Skip to main content

 1. Click Save Changes to apply your modifications

-1. Navigate to the breakout’s edit page
+1. Go to the breakout’s edit page

-Disabled breakouts are saved but not applied to results.
+Draft breakouts are saved but not applied to results.
 This is useful for testing or temporarily reverting to standard product tiles without losing your configuration.

-Delete a Variant Breakout
+Delete a variant breakout

 Deleting a variant breakout is permanent and cannot be undone.
 Products will immediately revert to displaying as standard product tiles.

-1. Navigate to the breakout’s edit page
+1. Go to the breakout’s edit page

-3. Click Delete
+3. Click Delete Breakout

 4. Confirm the deletion in the dialog